How much does domestic help cost?

 What is the hourly wage?

 The hourly wage of a domestic helper throughout Switzerland is around CHF 28.– including social security contributions and the obligatory holiday supplement.
 In principle the hourly wage is freely negotiable.
 Depending on experience the minimum wage of a domestic helper without special training is between CHF 20.80 and 22.80 including social security contributions and holidays.
-You may not pay less than that.
+You may not pay less than that if you employ a domestic helper for 5 hours or more per week.

 Various factors play an important role in determining the hourly wage.
 For example, tasks, qualifications, experience and the regional wage level.
 On Homeservice24 you can see what the hourly wage of a domestic helper is before contacting them and use this value as a guide.
 Depending on the qualifications, you can expect the following gross hourly wage for a domestic helper: